FAQ

 The cost of my services entirely depends on what kind of celebration you have in mind.

 I do legals only registry style celebrations.
 I do gorgeous intimate personal elopements.
 I do the big weddings where we tell your story and celebrate with all your nearest and dearest.
-I do a lot of love here and a big party there celebrations where we can get you married this year, and do a commitment ceremony next year on your anniversary, or another special date for you.

 The Legals